maulikb-emipro/Python-Training/README.md

 # Python-Training
 Traing Exercises of Python

-This is Repository of my Exercise of Python During My MScIT&CA 4th Semester Training at Emipro Technologies.
+This is Repository of my Exercises of Python During My MScIT&CA 4th Semester Training at Emipro Technologies.